Photography and the law: Infringement

 Richard Arnold has criticized the protection of photographs in this manner on two grounds.
 Firstly, it is argued that photographs should not be protected as artistic works, but should instead be protected in a manner similar to that of sound recordings and films.
 In other words, copyright should not protect the subject matter of a photograph as a matter of course as a consequence of a photograph being taken.
 It is argued that protection of photographs as artistic works is anomalous, in that photography is ultimately a medium of reproduction, rather than creation.
 As such, it is more similar to a film, or sound, recording than a painting or sculpture.
 Some photographers share this view.
 For example, Michael Reichmann described photography as an art of disclosure, as opposed to an art of inclusion.
 Secondly, it is argued that the protection of photographs as artistic works leads to bizarre results.
 Subject matter is protected irrespective of the artistic merit of a photograph.
 The subject matter of a photograph is protected even when it is not deserving of protection.
 For copyright to subsist in photographs as artistic works, the photographs must be original, since the English test for originality is based on skill, labour and judgment.
 That said, it is possible that the threshold of originality is very low.
 Essentially, by this, Arnold is arguing that whilst the subject matter of some photographs may deserve protection, it is inappropriate for the law to presume that the subject matter of all photographs is deserving of protection.

 It is possible to say with a high degree of confidence that photographs of three-dimensional objects, including artistic works, will be treated by a court as themselves original artistic works, and as such, will be subject to copyright.
 It is likely that a photograph (including a scan – digital scanning counts as photography for the purposes of the Copyright Designs and Patents Act 1988) of a two dimensional artistic work, such as another photograph or a painting will also be subject to copyright if a significant amount of skill, labour and judgment went into its creation.

+Public art and architecture in the United Kingdom

+The Copyright, Designs and Patents Act 1988 provides a freedom of panorama clause at Section 62, in which photography or filming of buildings, sculptures, and works of artistic craftsmanship that are permanently situated in public spaces, as well as distributions of the resulting images or videos to the public, are not infringements to the copyright.
+The broad exception makes selling printed images of copyrighted buildings like The Gherkin legal without needing to worry of potential incriminations from the architects.